 He said the accused deliberately stayed away from court and merely sent their lawyers to represent them.

-He, therefore, urged the court to issue bench warrants against the accused, arguing that without their attendance in court the trial cannot proceed.
+therefore, urged the court to issue bench warrants against the accused,

 Reacting to the application for a warrant, counsel to Ladoja, Mr Bolaji Onilenla told the court that he was not aware that the business of the day was for the arraignment.